MariaHdezFdez/MariaHdezFdez/README.md

 - 👋 Hi, I’m @MariaHdezFdez
 - 👀 I’m interested in Physics and Engineering, particularly in applied Physics, biophysics.
 - 🌱 I’m currently working at Vasomaly.
+PhD at UPCT.
 - 📫 How to reach me: mhf00@hotmail.es

 <!---